naz321/Porcelain-Skin/README.md

 Techonologies Used to Build Porcelain
 - Python's Beautiful Soup for scraping the ingredients table from Paula's Choice
-- An Optical Character Recognition script to convert the image to readable text written using OpenCV and Tesseract
+- An Optical Character Recognition script to convert the image to readable text using OpenCV and Tesseract